freelancephp/WP-External-Links/wp-external-links/readme.txt

 Configure settings for all internal and external links on your site.

+> <strong>Version 2</strong><br>
+> WPEL plugin was rebuilt completely and has lots of new features, like "noopener", font icons and WPMU settings.

 = Features =
 * Open links in new window or tab
 * Add "follow" or "nofollow"
 * Add "noopener" and "noreferrer" (for security)
+* Add link icons (font icons: font awesome, dashicons)
+* Set other attributes like title and CSS classes
 * Scan posts, comments, widgets or the whole page
-* Add font icons (font awesome and dashicons) and CSS classes
 * Better SEO

 = And more... =